 Dog Guard® of Wisconsin offers unlimited training assistance.
 Our job is not finished until your dog is safely contained in the yard!
 Every dog (and owner) is different so training support should be different for every dog (and owner).

-Unlike Invisible Fence®, Pet Stop®, or Dog Watch®, Dog Guard® offers unlimited, personalized training assistance to our customers at no extra cost.
+Unlike Invisible Fence®, Pet Stop®, or Dog Watch®, Dog Guard® of Wisconsin offers unlimited, personalized training assistance to our customers at no extra cost.

-Learn more about Dog Guard®’s veterinarian-approved combination of training and technology.
+Learn more about the Dog Guard® system's veterinarian-approved combination of training and technology.